 For further information on Youth Guarantee initiatives and Vocational Pathways:

 Vocational Education and Training in Queensland

-Information about vocational education and training (VET) courses available to students in Queensland can be obtained by contacting the relevant school or visiting the www.training.gov.au website.
+Information about vocational education and training (VET) courses available to students in Queensland can be obtained by contacting the relevant school or visiting www.training.gov.au.

-Visit the Queensland Curriculum and Assessment Authority website for information about VET courses that can contribute towards a Queensland Certificate of Education and VET in schools programs in Queensland.
+For information about VET courses that can contribute towards a Queensland Certificate of Education (QCE), visit the Queensland Curriculum and Assessment Authority (QCAA) website.

 Vocational Education and Training in South Australia